 - Requesting data from the motor carriers’ records

 Once we identify who is responsible for your injuries and estimate the value of your claim, we can begin negotiations for a settlement with the insurers.
-If we cannot reach a fair, reasonable settlement with the insurer, the next stage is taking the matter to court, which we will do if necessary and without hesitation.
-Call us for a free case review at 1-800-747-3733 today.
+If we cannot reach a fair, reasonable settlement with the insurer, the next stage is taking the matter to court.
+We can do this without hesitation.

 Driver fatigue, distraction, inexperience, and impairment are common elements of 18-wheeler accidents.
-However, other factors can contribute, involving multiple parties who could be held responsible for an accident, including the haulage company, maintenance company, the people responsible for securing the cargo, and the truck manufacturer.
+However, other factors can contribute, involving multiple parties who could be held responsible for an accident, including:

 While this opens other channels from which to pursue compensation, it can also add complexity to the legal process.
 Examples of how different parties can be liable include: